typo3uk/typo3uk.github.io/README.md

-# TYPO3 CMS in Ukraine
+# T3 in Ukraine
-Website of Private Person about TYPO3 CMS
+Website of Private Person